RasoulUnlimited/PromptParto/README.md

 ## Content Security Policy

 When hosting the site on GitHub Pages behind Cloudflare, configure a strict `Content-Security-Policy` header.
-Giscus comments are not used, so the `giscus.app` domain can be omitted.
 A recommended policy is:

 ```text
 default-src 'self' blob:;